How Does a PET Scan Work? What You Need to Know

 During the Scan

 Be prepared to have an injection for the radiotracer.
+After the tracer is injected, you will be asked to rest for 30 to 60 minutes.
 You should also be prepared to lie on a surface that slides into a large machine with a doughnut shape in the middle.
 At specific points during the scan, the technician may ask you to hold your breath for a few seconds to get clear images, as moving too much can cause the images to be inaccurate.

 After the Scan